prateekshrivastav786/wordcount-website/README.md

 1.First install Django in your machine: pip install django==2.0.2 (please make sure you install this specific version only)

-2. Create the project folder:
-django-admin startproject <folder name>
+2. Create the project folder and get the dump of the code in the same manner it resides in the repositories: django-admin startproject <folder name>

-run the server by executing the manage.py: python manage.py runserver
+3.run the server by executing the manage.py: python manage.py runserver
 It will show ip address and port please paste that into your browser to access the wordcount website like: http://127.0.0.1:8000/